watzon/sysutil_gem/README.md

 ## Usage

-TODO: Write usage instructions here
+Usage instructions will be in the [Wiki](https://github.com/iDev0urer/sysutil_gem/wiki)

 ## Development